AdobeDocs/experience-manager-65.en/help/forms/using/general-security-considerations.md

 >
 >The AEM Forms on JEE JBoss&reg; turnkey installer encrypts the database password.

 IBM&reg; WebSphere&reg; Application Server and Oracle WebLogic Server may encrypt data source passwords by default.
-However, confirm with your application server documentation to ensure that this is happening.
+However, you should confirm with your application server documentation to ensure that it is happening.

 ### Protecting the private key stored in Trust Store {#protecting-the-private-key-stored-in-trust-store}

 The private keys or credentials imported in Trust Store are stored in AEM Forms on JEE database.
-Take appropriate precautions to secure the database and restrict the access only to designated administrators.
+To secure the database and restrict access to designated administrators only, take appropriate precautions.